bnspalding/wordlists/README.md

 mylex | a personally curated set of words that approximates the lexicon I would use in creative work | 22743 cmudict | the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict); note, however, this particular list was generated from a project by Noah Constant called [The CMU Pronouncing Dictionary in IPA](https://people.umass.edu/nconstan/CMU-IPA) | 123611 wordnet3-1 | see [Wordnet](https://wordnet.princeton.edu/) | 147478

+## Pronunciation Information

+Pronunciation information for word lists is kept in the 'ipa' folder.
+Pronunciations loosely align to the [General American English accent](https://en.wikipedia.org/wiki/General_American_English), but may deviate at times from expectations due to incongruities in the pronunciation data sources or the author's personal accent.
+The source of pronunciation information for many words is Wiktionary, but quite a few have been written in or corrected by hand.

+Pronunciation files contain two tab-separated columns with no header.
+The first column is the word's orthography (the word written).
+The second column contains an IPA representation of the word's pronunciation (including stress and syllable breaks).
+Note a single orthography may have multiple representations, and these are listed on separate lines.
+For example, _a bow_ (bo͡ʊ) _on the present_ and _the bow_ (ba͡ʊ) _of the ship_ will have separate entries in the list.
+The word count of a .ipa file is therefore not the number of words, but instead the number of unique (orthography, pronunciation) pairs in the file.